-From mid-September through mid-May, Housing Forward's Emergency Shelter Program served scores of individuals at ten rotating sites, six of which are located in Oak Park, providing access to an array of supportive services aimed at reducing persons' length of homelessness.
-The summer Transitional Shelter program operates for a full 15 weeks (June 1-September 15) seven days a week at seven sites (five of them in Oak Park), and is designed to foster sustained stability by providing a combination of short-term shelter and supportive services for 15 participants nightly.
+From mid-September through mid-May, Housing Forward's CDBG and ESG-funded Emergency Shelter Program serves many individuals at nine rotating sites.
+Six of those sites are located in Oak Park, providing access to an array of supportive services aimed at reducing persons' length of homelessness.
+The summer Transitional Shelter program operates for a full 15 weeks (June 1-September 15) seven days a week at seven sites, five of which are in Oak Park.
+The program is designed to foster sustained stability by providing a combination of short-term shelter and supportive services for 15 participants nightly.
 Housing Forward will address these needs by following Coordinated Entry practices.